cminyard/gensio/README.rst

 -------------------------

 The gensio library supports loading gensios dynamically or building them in to the library.
-By default all gensios are compiled for dynamic loading and installed in a place that makes it possible.
+By default if you create shared libraries, then all gensios are compiled for dynamic loading and installed in a place that makes it possible.
+If you do not create shared libraries, all gensios are built in to the library.

 To set all gensios to be statically compiled, you can add "--with-all-gensios=yes" on the configure command line and it will